misakiudon/Light.vn-wiki-en/english/tutorials/productivity_tips.md

 (line waits occur automatically at the end of each line)

 `textAutoWait` has multiple different options,
-and can greatly reduce the time it takes to bring your Scenario into Lightvn.
+and can greatly reduce the time it takes to bring your scenario into Lightvn.
 Explore and see what's best!

 ## Use | when appropriate